ElektraInitiative/PermaplanT/e2e/ReadMe.md

 ### TEST_URL

-The url under wich the tests look for the website.
+The url under which the tests look for the website.
 Defaults to `localhost:5173`

 ## How to write tests